aqmeraamir/BlissVie/README.md

 # Bliss Vie

 A shopify website for home decor.
-*this github is for making tweaks and changes*
+*this repository is for making tweaks and changes*

 ---